-In our last discussion, we evaluated the often asked question: “should we pay off our existing mortgage”?
+Last week, we evaluated the often-asked question: “should we pay off our existing mortgage”?

-1. The first is that being 100% debt free is NOT a prerequisite for a relaxing retirement.
+- The first is that being 100% debt free is not a prerequisite for a relaxing retirement.

-All other things being equal, it is terrific if you have no debt, and I’m not saying that it’s not a worthy goal.
-It’s a terrific accomplishment and an extremely satisfying feeling to owe nothing to anyone!
+All other things being equal, having no debt is terrific, and it’s a worthy goal.
+It’s a fantastic accomplishment and an extremely satisfying feeling to owe nothing to anyone!

 However, having a mortgage should not prevent you from retiring if your numbers still work.

 Key point of emphasis: “if your numbers still work!”
 (This, of course, implies that you really know your numbers.)

 - It’s a widely held belief that you cannot qualify for a mortgage, or refinance an existing mortgage, once you’ve retired and have no earned income from work.

 It is true that it’s more difficult today than it was before the banking/real estate crisis in 2008, but it’s certainly possible.